jagan-lakshmipathy/aks-kf-top-distrib-training/README.md

 ```
 ### 6. Add nodepool to AKS Cluster

-We wukk add a nodepool with 3 nodes(check Azure documentation to see the Azure's latest offering).
+We will add a nodepool with 3 nodes(check Azure documentation to see the Azure's latest offering).
 You can choose any GPU loaded vCPU from Azure offering that you are eligible to request as per your quota requirements.
 I tried these GPU loaded nodes Standard\_NC24s\_v3, and Standard\_NC40ads\_H100\_v5 from the NCv3-series and NCads H100 v5-series familes respectively.
 But the following command adds 3 40 core vCPU with 1 H100 GPU each.
 We can adjust the min and max counts depending on your workload.
 We picked a min of 1 and max of 3.
 This command also taints the nodes with key and value with 'sku' and 'gpu' respectively.

 ```
     bash> az aks nodepool add --resource-group <name-of-resource-group> --cluster-name <cluster-name> --name <nodepool-name> --node-count 2 --node-vm-size Standard_NC40ads_H100_v5 --node-taints sku=gpu:NoSchedule --aks-custom-headers UseGPUDedicatedVHD=true --enable-cluster-autoscaler --min-count 1 --max-count 3